Labrys-Group/create-t3-labrys/apps/docusaurus/docs/repo-configuration/project-structure/packages/ui.md

 1. Create a new file in `packages/ui/src/` (e.g., `card.tsx`)
 2. Implement the component using Radix UI primitives as needed
-3. Add to the exports in `package.json`
+3. Run `pnpm update-exports` to automatically update the exports in `package.json`, or manually add it to the exports field

 Example of a manually created component: